Gemma867/Master_thesis_EEG/README2.md

 ### Files

 - **`First_model_analysis.R`**
-  Contains the code used to analyse the results of the first model and generate the corresponding analyses and figures.
+  Contains the code used to analyse the results of the first model and generate the corresponding figures.

 - **`Functions.R`**
-  Contains the R functions required by the first-model analyses.
+  Contains the R functions to build the Kalman filters of all models.
+It is a common file to all models.

 - **`Loop_first_model.R`**
-  Contains the code used to run the first model over the selected trials/channels.
+  Contains the code used to obtain the estimated parameters of the first model for all 64 channels of the six analysed trials.

 - **`parameters_6trials_junt.rds`**
-  RDS file containing the saved model parameters for the six analysed trials.
+  RDS file containing the saved model parameters for 64 channels and the six analysed trials.

 - **`figures/`**
   Contains the figures generated from the first-model analysis.